Connect with us

 Our interpreters also provide support in social environments, such as community events and social gatherings, enabling deaf and blind individuals to actively participate and engage with others.

 SCSDB is committed to empowering deaf and blind individuals in Upstate New York through accessible and inclusive communication services.
-Our specialized interpreting services ensure that everyone has equal opportunities and can fully participate in various aspects of life.
+Our specialized interpreting services ensure that everyone has equal opportunities and can fully participate in various aspects of life.deaf and blind interpreters

 Providing specialized interpreting services for deaf and blind individuals in Upstate New York